nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 * The cell controls like Run Cell, Run Above will automatically displayed by Visual Studio Code
 * Upon  running the cells in python file, we will get to see output in the right-side output pane.
 An example image is shown below
 ![jupyter_notebook_kernel_output](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_kernel_output.png)
-### Variable Explorer to examine t variables graphically
+### Variable Explorer to examine the variables graphically
+* Once the code cells are executed, the variables will be persisted
+* These can bes

 <hr/>